 Spiritually Remembering Our Humanity

 "To make a revolution, people must not only struggle against existing institutions.
 They must make a philosophical/spiritual leap and become more 'human' human beings.
-In order to change/transform the world, they must change/transform themselves" ~ Grace Lee Boggs
+In order to change/transform the world, they must change/transform themselves." —Grace Lee Boggs

 True revolutions become evolutionary leaps.
-This always starts at the personal level.
-Individuals pondering their contribution to the inequities of the whole, as well as how their change could effect balancing the scales of societal justness.
+This always starts at the personal level by individuals pondering their contribution to the inequities of the whole, as well as how their change could effect balancing the scales of societal justness.

 Think Globally, Act Locally

 "Although a good and just political system which guarantees basic human rights and contains checks and balances to the use of power is an important condition for a happy society, people should not fritter away their time by endlessly searching for the ultimate political system where men can be completely free, because complete freedom cannot be found in any system but only in minds which are free.
 To be free, people will have to look within their own minds and work towards freeing themselves from the chains of ignorance and craving.
-Freedom in the truest sense is only possible when a person uses Dhamma to develop his character through good speech and action and to train his mind so as to expand his mental potential and achieve his ultimate aim of enlightenment." ~ The Urban Dharma Newsletter
+Freedom in the truest sense is only possible when a person uses Dhamma to develop his character through good speech and action and to train his mind so as to expand his mental potential and achieve his ultimate aim of enlightenment." —The Urban Dharma Newsletter

 One Love, Duane Townsend